Sreedhar520/Library_Management/README.md

 ## Overview

 This is a Python-based Library Management System (LMS) project that utilizes the Tkinter library for the user interface and MySQL as the database.
-The primary goal of this project is to help libraries manage their operations efficiently, including student registration, book management, fine calculation, donation tracking, issuing books, returning books, and payment processing.
+The primary goal of this project is to help libraries manage their operations efficiently, including student registration, book management, fine calculation, issuing books, returning books, and payment processing.

 ## Features